Black Hole Images as Tests of General Relativity: Effects of Spacetime Geometry: Discussion Conclusions

 \section{Discussion \& Conclusions}

 In this paper, we explored the dependence of optically thin black-hole images, such as those observed at $1.3$~mm ($230$~GHz) from supermassive black holes with the EHT, on the properties of their spacetimes.
 We employed the covariant, semi-analytic model of the accretion plasma we developed in a companion paper~\citepalias{Ozel2021} that is based primarily on conservation laws but allows for a large degree of flexibility in those aspects of the model that depend on the largely unknown mechanism for the turbulent transport of angular momentum.
-We applied this model to two different non-Kerr black-hole spacetimes.
-One of these spacetimes is the solution to the EMDA field equations, the other is the JP metric that enables the exploration of parametric deviations from Kerr while remaining agnostic as to the underlying gravitational theory.
+We applied this covariant, semi-analytic accretion plasma model to both a spacetime which is a solution to the field equations of a non-GR theory of gravity (EMDA), and to a parametrized metric (JP) designed to perturb the Kerr solution and remain agnostic as to the underlying theory of gravity (whilst approximating many other non-GR spacetimes, including EMDA).

 We found that, as in the case of the Kerr metric, the dominant characteristics of the images are dictated by the strong gravitational lensing of photons in the vicinity of the unstable photon orbits very close to the black-hole event horizon.
 When relativistic Doppler abberational effects due to the azimuthal plasma velocities are not significant, e.g., at lower observer inclinations (where transverse Doppler shifts are negligible), the optically thin images present as narrow rings.
 At higher observer inclinations the images can acquire significant brightness asymmetries and become crescent-like.
 In all cases the diameters of the images scale with the diameters of the black-hole shadows, with the fractional difference between the two diameters being limited to a small bias.
 Moreover, for the vast majority of model images, this fractional difference is not larger than the FWHM of the image itself, i.e., the ring-like images are not disjoint from the boundaries of the shadows.